SimonJinaphant/3DExperimentsJS/README.md

 # 3DExperimentsJS
-A 3D model viewer made with WebGL
+A 3D model viewer that utilizes WebGL for graphics hardware acceleration